cloudbring/sfJwtPhpUnitPlugin/USAGE.md

 To use `phpunit:generate-unit`, you must first create the class skeleton, as the task will use Symfony's auto-loader to locate the class file.
-You can also generate unit tests for a class that you have already added methods to; the task will create skeleton tests for you:
+You can also generate unit tests for a class that you have already added methods to (the task will create skeleton tests for you).

+For example, suppose you wanted to create a test case for this class:

 <pre>
 # sf_lib_dir/HelloWorld.class.php